MD Community Medicine: Admission 2025, Fees, Cutoff, Colleges, Counselling etc

 This process ensures that candidates are allotted seats based on merit and their preferred colleges and courses.

-Here are the documents required for MD Community Medicine admission:
+Here are the documents required for MD Community Medicine admission in India:

 • MBBS Degree Certificate: Proof of completing the MBBS course from a recognized institution.